Martchus/reflective-rapidjson/README.md

 git clone https://github.com/Martchus/reflective-rapidjson.git
 </pre>

-If you don't want to build the development version, just checkout the desired version tag.
+If you don't want to build the development version, just check out the desired version tag.

 #### 4. Run the build script
 Here is an example for building with GNU Make: